 However, this depends on you to have your information ready including your complete Hebrew name and parents' Hebrew names, promptly review proofs, and respond to emails.
 It is entirely possible to draw the process out for months waiting for your mother to get back to you with your Hebrew name, your rabbi to review the text, and proofs sitting in spam folders.

 A: Not without permission.
 In some instances, you can purchase a clip-art package of art from your ketubah.
 Please do not use art without permission!
+My art work takes a huge amount of time and effort and no one likes to work for free.
+Using art without permission is theft.

 A: Saturday evenings are by far the most popular time for weddings, however Jewish weddings are not traditionally held on Shabbat (Friday evening slightly before sunset, through after dark on Saturday evening).